zackmorgs/still-stayer/readme.md

 1. Download the repo as a .zip above.
 2. Place it in the themes folder
     - `/wp-content/themes/`
 3. Create the following pages using wordpress.
-Just give them a title - content not supported yet.
+Just give them a title - add content after.
     - Listen
     - Shows
     - Merch